All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Much Weight Loss Triggers It

-There is no exact threshold, but facial volume changes generally become noticeable after losing 15-20% of your body weight.
+There's no exact threshold, but facial volume changes generally become noticeable after losing 15-20% of your body weight.
 For someone who started at 250 pounds, that would be around 37-50 pounds.
-Patients who lose less than this typically do not experience significant facial changes.
+Patients who lose less than this typically don't experience significant facial changes.
 Patients who lose more, particularly those who lose 25%+ of their starting weight, are more likely to notice a dramatic difference.
+For a complete cost breakdown, see our semaglutide pricing comparison.
+For a complete cost breakdown, see our compare GLP-1 providers.

 The speed of weight loss also matters.
 Losing 50 pounds over 18 months gives your skin more time to adapt than losing 50 pounds over 6 months.
 This is one of several reasons why a moderate pace of weight loss is preferable to an aggressive one.